 We're working across radio, television and social media to address the rights of women and girls, child marriage and health, and to help meet the needs of the Rohingya people n Cox's Bazar.

 - Our office: Dhaka, and Cox’s Bazar

 - Our areas of focus: Crisis response, sexual and reproductive health and rights, disability inclusion, media development, disaster resilience, maternal and child health

-- Our partners: Action Against Hunger, Australian Department of Foreign Affairs and Trade, UK Department for International Development, European Civil Protection and Humanitarian Aid Operations (ECHO), H2H, Global Affairs Canada (GAC), IKEA Foundation, Rutgers, Sightsavers, UNFPA, UNHCR, UNICEF, UNOPS, UN Women, World Vision Australia
+- Our partners: Action Against Hunger, Australian Department of Foreign Affairs and Trade, UK Foreign, Commonwealth and Development Office, European Civil Protection and Humanitarian Aid Operations (ECHO), H2H, Global Affairs Canada (GAC), IKEA Foundation, Rutgers, Sightsavers, UNFPA, UNHCR, UNICEF, UNOPS, UN Women, World Vision Australia